jeffThompson/CreativeProgramming2/Assignments/Week03_Erasure.md

 * At least three screenshots of the finished extension in action, uploaded to Canvas
 * Optional: if your extension is animated or is interactive, capture a video of it being run (we'll talk more about this in a few weeks), upload to YouTube or Vimeo, and include a link in your `README`

+**Note: we'll look at creating Markdown files and set up the repository in class next week, so please just be sure you have the desktop app installed and your repository files ready.**

 ## PROJECT TIMELINE
 * **Feb 11:** Project assigned, JavaScript demos, CSS and the DOM, project ideation and sign up for Github
 * **Feb 19: NOTE – we meet on Tuesday this week!** More JavaScript demos, creating Github repositories, finish project and upload code